vinodhinic/arcexl-kafka/README.md

     ```
     * Do not waste too much time on this implementation.
 You need opencsv - version 5 or above - in order to parse dates to LocalDate.
 Copy the implementation from [FeedStockPriceReaderImpl](/record-replay/src/main/java/com/arcexl/reader/FeedStockPriceReaderImpl.java).
 You will also need few annotations at the [StockPrice](/record-replay/src/main/kotlin/com/arcexl/domain/StockPrice.kt) model.
 * Write a small program that reads from CSV using the `StockPriceReader` and writes to both DB and Kafka using `StockPriceWriter`
+* Use CLI commands to verify the kafka producer
-* Use the `kafka-console-consumer` CLI to verify that the messages are produced
+    * `kafka-console-consumer` CLI to verify that the messages are produced

+    `bin\windows\kafka-console-consumer.bat --topic stockPriceTopic --bootstrap-server 127.0.0.1:9092 --from-beginning`

+    * While the console-consumer is still active - i.e. don't kill it yet.
+Run consumer-groups

+    `bin\windows\kafka-consumer-groups.bat --bootstrap-server 127.0.0.1:9092 --list`

+    * In the list above, pick the one with groupId like "console-consumer-%"

+    `bin\windows\kafka-consumer-groups.bat --bootstrap-server 127.0.0.1:9092 --group console-consumer-18941 --describe`

+    * Observe that consumer group is "aware" of partitions within a topic.
+That is the reason why, in consumer,
+    IBM gets displayed in order - i.e. starting from 2010 to 2020. i.e. within partition, the data is guaranteed to be in inserted order
 ### Focus Points

 * Understand synchronous and asynchronous Kafka producer API.